Credit cards were designed for the shoppers’ convenience. Or so that is how it is advertised.

 Cash advance is a credit card feature that lets you withdraw cash from an ATM.
 While it sounds like instant money, you must not use it unless it is an emergency.

-No matter how the banks make it sounds like magic, cash advance comes with fees and other charges.
+No matter how the banks make it sounds too inviting, cash advance comes with fees and other charges.

 This novelty has no grace period.
-And issuers charge daily interest starting from the day you withdraw your money from an ATM.
+And issuers charge daily interest starting from the day you withdrew your money from an ATM.

 This can easily blow up as debt if you are not careful.
 That’s because the longer it takes for you to settle your balance, the more you will have to pay eventually.